rohan-dhir/RocketBlast-iOS/README.md

 # Rocket Blast! (iOS)

-This is a mobile game that was released on the Apple App Store in November 2015.
+This is a mobile game that was released on the Apple App Store in September 2015.
 It was developed using SpriteBuilder and Xcode and was written using Objective-C.

 ## Overview